Syndrago/info201_student_loans/README.md

 - https://www.nerdwallet.com/article/loans/student-loans/student-loan-debt

 ## Data Driven Questions:
-- Who is taking out student loans (based on location, economic status, age, gender, etc.)
+- Who is taking out student loans (based on location, economic status, age, gender, etc.)?
 - What are the quantities involved (average loan amount, total loans taken out)?
 - Can Biden really forgive all or even part of the Federal Student Loan?